CoverProof

 Section 250 Compliance for Insurance Brokers

 Insurance brokers authorised by the FCA have SM&CR obligations for their approved persons, but Section 250 of the Crime and Policing Act 2026 extends beyond the existing register.
 Senior underwriters, lines-of-business heads, and managing directors of coverholders who are not SMF-approved may fall squarely within Section 250's scope.
-With just weeks to the June 29 deadline, a systematic gap analysis is urgent.
+Now the provision is in force, a systematic gap analysis is urgent.

 Start Free Gap Analysis →